 - Tympanic cavity revision

 - Removal of the ear canal bony growths (exostoses)

 - Simple surgical procedures on the nasolacrimal canals

 - Maxillary sinus surgery

-- Removal of calculi in the salivary glands and small cysts in the oral cavity
+- Removal of salivary gland stones and small cysts of the oral cavity

 - Excision of the salivary gland duct

 - Inpatient surgical interventions